Nelson Cruz: Retirement

 Cruz announced his retirement from baseball on November 2, 2023.
 On Opening Day, March 28, 2024, he signed a one-day contract to officially retire as a Seattle Mariner.

 International career

 Cruz played for the Dominican Republic national baseball team at the 2009 World Baseball Classic (WBC), 2013 WBC, 2017 WBC, and 2023 WBC.
-In addition to playing in the 2023 WBC, he also served as the team’s general manager.
-He returned to the general manager role for the 2026 WBC.
+He also served as the team's general manager in the 2023 WBC, reprising that role for the 2026 WBC.
 Cruz and the Dominican Republic won the 2013 tournament, and he was named to the 2013 All-WBC team.

 Post-playing career

+In November 2023, Cruz joined the Los Angeles Dodgers as a special assistant, working mostly out of the team's academy in the Dominican Republic.

 On May 17, 2024, Major League Baseball hired Cruz as a special advisor for baseball operations, with the intent for Cruz to serve as a liaison for MLB on topics in Latin America.
+He continued in his role with the Dodgers.

 Cruz served as the third base coach for the American League team in the 2024 All-Star Futures Game.